mediebruket/bh-book-recommendations/readme.txt

 As per version 0.1 the plugin has two different modes of displaying the feed, namely *list* and *grid*, where the former is default.

 In order to change display to grid, use the display argument in the shortcode, for example like this: `[bhbook display="grid"]`.
+Images can be turned off in shortcode: `[bhbook images="false"]`

 Additionally, there is also a widget available.
 Custom feed URL can be utilized as described above.

 == Changelog ==

+= 0.1.5 =
+* Reduce size for images from Bokkilden and prevent images from Krydder from being displayed.
+Added support for disable images altogether in shortcode with `images=false` argument.

 = 0.1.4 =
 * Version number bump.
 No changes in this version.